hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 name: a-better-way-creds
 # A Better Way to Store Sensitive Data

-Terraform Cloud can safely store your credentials and encrypt them for you.
+HCP Terraform can safely store your credentials and encrypt them for you.
 You can use this encrypted storage for passwords, TLS Certificates, SSH keys or anything else that should not be lying around in plain text.

 .center[![:scale 100%](images/gcp_encrypted_vars.png)]